|The Raptor's Roost|

 Are Raptors protected?
 Yes, but hawks and owls have only had legal protection since 1972.
 Prior to that time, it was commonly believed these birds were at best nuisances and at worst, in competition with humans for wild game.
 We now know fluctuations in game animals are most attributable to habitat changes.
 Raptors play a vital role in consuming rodents and carrion, keeping the Kansas ecosystem in balance.
 Click here to learn more about what the law says.

 How are Raptors classified?
 All birds belong to the Class Aves.
-The raptors of Kansas are within three Orders: the Falconiformes (hawks, kites, eagles and falcons), the Strigiformes (owls) and the Ciconiiformes (herons, ibises, storks and vultures).
-All of the Falconiformes and Strigiformes are considered raptors but only the vultures in Ciconiiformes.
+The raptors of Kansas are within two Orders: the Falconiformes (New World vultures, osprey, hawks, harriers, kites, eagles and falcons) and the Strigiformes (owls).

 Within those orders, the classification looks like this: